mscolnick/bauplan-examples/ml-workflow/README.md

     # print the size of the training dataset
     print(f"The training dataset has {len(scaled_df)} rows")

-    # The result is a new array where each feature will have a mean of 0 and a standard deviation of 1
+    # The result is a new table where each feature will have a mean of 0 and a standard deviation of 1
     return scaled_df
 ```

 ## Train the model

-We can train a model as we do everything else as a step in a pipeline, by running arbitrary code in a Bauplan model.
+Like any other pipeline step, we can train a model by running arbitrary code in a Bauplan model.
 The model `train_linear_regression` uses Scikit-Learn to prepare a test, validation and test set and set the training features apart from the target feature.
 Once the dataset has been split into three, we can simply train the model using Sciki-Learn's built-in `LinearRegression` method.

 ## Passing models across functions